 After taking enough pictures to almost fill the camera’s memory card, it was time to head down and take a little boat ride.

 But first, we stopped for some coconut water.

 People still fish here, though I bet it can’t be all that healthy to eat fish caught there.

 After going back and forth with the launch owners on pricing (haggling is a sport in Guatemala), we were able to get on the launch for Q10 each, rather than Q30 each.

 Lakeshore houses are usually owned by wealthy Guatemalans, who come down here on weekends to relax.

 It’s not Venice, but it’s a beautiful spot to take a girl out for a nice afternoon.

 The boat returned to shore about 20 minutes later.

 Visiting Lago de Amatitlan was much nicer than I had expected.
 There’s definitely a different vibe there because of the crowds.
-City folk are the norm here compared to the Mayans that live near Lake Atitlan.
+City folks are the norm here compared to the Mayans that live near Lake Atitlan.